 Some people would even go to the extent of taking pictures of the beautiful rain and texting it to their loved ones while driving.
 It is best that you make a stop and then do this.
 But that seems quite cumbersome to us.

 It seems as though many of us love to distract our focus from the road.
 So it is not unusual for California drivers to give more attention to our text messages and applications.

-These scenarios can include soupy fog, crosswinds, and even mud from a landslide that could be partially submerged and hidden from view.
+But during rainy days in the same crash, you would probably lose control of your vehicle due to slippery surfaces—also, the coefficient of friction differentials on the tires.
+As far as injury risk goes, multipliers are other conditions that often accompany the rain, including soupy fog, crosswinds, and even mud from a landslide that could be partially submerged and hidden from view.
 This weather is typical in Malibu Canyon after a recent rainfall if you are looking for an example.

 Don’t even try and slam on your brakes.
 Because if you do, you might get confused.
 Mainly this is because your anti-lock brakes pulse on your foot and make you think there may be a brake problem.
 Hence, you could release the peddle too soon after being spooked by these vibrations underfoot.

-Ehline Law Firm Personal Injury Attorneys, APLC is here to assist you with all types of vehicle accidents.
+Ehline Law Firm Personal Injury Attorneys, APLC, is here to assist you with all types of vehicle accidents.
 Our services include representation for the pedestrian, plane, and train accidents.
 So when seeking out liable parties to pay you for your injuries, we do the research.